FBoucher/stream-projects/Streams/2020-04-11_Stream-88_Building-automatic-video-converterwith- Azure-Media-Services.md

 --------

 - 00:00:01 - Bonjour, Hi!
+- 00:01:10 - Explain the project at high level
+- 00:02:47 - little demo
+- 00:24:05 - What is Octobox?
+- 00:45:27 - Trying to pull from Azure.Sample and push in current repo to keep the history
+- 01:00:21 - Cleanup what this project is not using

 Project
 -------

-All the code for this project is available on GitHub: Azure Url Shortener - https://github.com/FBoucher/AzUrlShortener
+All the code for this project is available on GitHub: Azure Automatic Video Converter - https://github.com/FBoucher/Azure-Automatic-Video-Converter